CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Experiments

-The Halligan framework remains noticeably stronger on text-heavy and pattern-recognition CAPTCHAs (e.g., \textit{mtcaptcha} and \textit{yandex/text}), highlighting the complementary strengths of task-specific frameworks.
+The Halligan framework remains noticeably stronger on some rotation and pattern-recognition CAPTCHAs (e.g., \textit{baidu/rotate}, \textit{geetest/iconcrush}, and \textit{yandex/kaleidoscope}), highlighting the complementary strengths of task-specific frameworks.
 However, Halligan typically requires substantially longer interaction sequences and higher latency, whereas our models can solve many challenges within a small number of interaction steps.